 Columbus Zoo director emeritus Jack Hanna started his television career with "Hanna's Ark" on 10TV.

 Bob Orr, a CBS News senior correspondent based in Washington, D.C., is a former 10TV anchor and was the only journalist allowed by prisoners inside the Southern Ohio Correctional Facility in Lucasville, during 1993's riots.

 WBNS-10TV continues to be central Ohio's news leader with the most advanced news-gathering tool in the region.
 Chopper 10 is a state-of-the-art Bell 407 helicopter with an ultra-sensitive FLIR camera.
 The "steady-cam" photographs better, with less light and offer crisper pictures than its predecessors.

 WBNS-DT10's first live HDTV broadcast took place Sept.
 5, 1998, as the Ohio State football team took on the West Virginia Mountaineers in Morgantown, W.Va.
 The ground-breaking broadcast brought central Ohio's greatest passion, the Buckeyes, home with color, sound, and picture quality never seen before.

 10TV's leadership in High Definition continued when it became the first local television station to broadcast 10TV News in HD when it debuted in April, 2007.

-10TV continues to evolve in new technologies that include central Ohio's #1 television website; 10TV.com, our mobile application; 10TV to Go; and mobile broadcasting.
+10TV continues to evolve in new technologies that include central Ohio's #1 television website; 10TV.com, our mobile application and mobile broadcasting.